Meet Your Hosts and

 Meet Our Advisory Committee

-The Advisory Committee plays a vital role in guiding, supporting, and advancing the mission of Hiraeth Hope & Healing, Inc. in serving Adopted Folks, DCPs, LDAs, and NPEs.
+The Advisory Committee plays a vital role in guiding, supporting, and advancing the mission of Hiraeth Hope & Healing, Inc.—serving those impacted by origin loss, family separation, and hidden truths about their beginnings.

 Key responsibilities include: